0Devid0/hotel2/README.md

 # hotel2
-This is mu second git repo
+This is my second git repo.
+Author: Pronay Ghosh